At a glance

 - Heavy tapeworm infestation

-Young cats are most likely to have ingested a foreign body, common items include string, tinsel, clothing, rubber bands and plastic objects.
+Young cats are most likely to have ingested a foreign body; common items include string, tinsel, clothing, rubber bands and plastic objects.
 Cats with pica (again, most commonly seen in Siamese) are at risk of developing a gastrointestinal obstruction.
 Tumours occur most frequently in older cats.
-Hairballs are an extremely common cause of a gastrointestinal blockage, they can develop in any cat, but long-haired cats are at greater risk.
+Hairballs are a widespread cause of a gastrointestinal blockage, they can develop in any cat, but long-haired cats are at higher risk.

 Once a full obstruction occurs, food and water cannot pass and is a medical emergency.